 This is the part of the Capitalization Clause that creates the greatest animosity between shareholders (owners) of a company.
 Often and actually almost all the time, the company runs into problems.
 One shareholder is silent and fails to provide labor or one of the shareholders has a knack for bringing in more value.
 As the company ages the relationship between the shareholders become strained often to the point where the company is on the verge of termination.
 This subsection of the Capitalization Clause is designed to alleviate this problem.
 Many shareholder agreements are poorly drafted as it relates to this capital funding issue.
 Many clauses allow a shareholder to contribute more capital and gain control of the company.

-Remember in the stock format; any shareholder owning 50% plus one more share technically owns the company.
+Remember in the stock format; any shareholder owning 50% plus one more share technically owns the company via control.
 By voting in new management, this shareholder can see to it that all the value of the company is transferred to him leaving the minority owner or owners out in the cold.
 It is perfectly legal.
-So this section is designed to either prevent this or minimize the impact of this business dilemma.
-So how do we prevent this?
+This section is designed to either prevent this or minimize the impact of this business dilemma.
+How do we prevent this?
 How do we allow for the one shareholder to escape the company if he is dissatisfied?

 Well, first the paragraphs are designed similar to how partnership agreements are written.
 See Introduction to Partnership Agreements for a more comprehensive understanding.
 The key is to cover the more obvious issues one by one.
 The following are the most common shareholder capitalization issues and a brief description and solution.